danet-hda/computer-networking/1-lab/1-LabTasks.md

 ## Your UDP Client Server Application

-You write an application where the server constantly computes the result of this function $f(t) = sin(2 \pi t)$, whereas $t$ is the time in seconds.
-The client can send a request and the server will receive this request at $t_0$.
-The server will return the result of $f(t_0)$ to the client and wait for further requests.
+You write an application where the server computes the result of this function $f(t) = sin(2 \pi t)$, whereas $t$ is the time in seconds since the start of the server.
+The client can send a request and the server will receive this request at $t_i$.
+The server will compute and return the result of $f(t_i)$ to the client and wait for further requests.
 The client will print the time and the received result as text output.

 The server must print always this information:
 - the time and client socket for which a request has been received
-- the time $t_0$ and $f(t_0)$ that will be sent back to the client
+- the time $t_0$ and $f(t_i)$ that will be sent back to the client
 - the time when the response was sent back to the client

 ### Server Settings